PHoltzman/interactive-christmas/README.md

 Check out broomfieldlights.com for way more about my Christmas light show and related things.
 The intent is to setup a secondary display in my side yard (or possibly neighbor's yard) where people who come to see our light show can have a more hands-on experience and actually interact with some Christmas lights as well.

 ## TODO list
+- Build an adjustable stand for the Logitech controller
+- Waterproof the controllers
+- Create a user interface to display what's happening and basic instructions
+- Add virtual light display option for testing
 - Add ability for controller to auto reconnect if it gets disconnected (guitar cord is a bit flaky when pulled)
 - Figure out why guitar dimming seems to encroach on neighbor and why allocation seems to have issues when 2 are active together.
 Might be related to allocation issues.
 Not sure but something is going on
 - Figure out a merge effect where all controllers work together to affect all of the lights rather than subdividing the pixels